 Conclusion

-covered two main objectives in which the first was pose and the second was to implement that proposed model into practice by the approach of multiple criteria decision - making method.
-To achieve the second objective, .
+This dissertation covered two main objectives in which the first was to propose a supplier selection model and the second was to implement that proposed model into practice by the approach of multiple criteria decision - making method.
+To achieve the second objective, the determination of supplier selection criteria and the selection of a suitable multiple criteria decision-making method are two basic concerns, which can be used to help T&A companies to manage well their sourcing activities and improve their whole supply chain management.

 Supplier selection model for T&A industry is a relatively new research topic and has drawn much attention from companies as well as researchers in the field.
 Although supplier selection model in general and supplier selection criteria in particular was first studied decades ago, a comprehensive set of selection criteria and an appropriate selection model are still limited, especially in Vietnam.